Napoleon Beazley

-Napoleon Beazley (August 5, 1976 - May 28, 2002) was an American convicted murderer executed by lethal injection by the State of Texas for the murder of 63-year-old businessman John Luttig during a carjacking in 1994.
+Napoleon Beazley (August 5, 1976 - May 28, 2002) was an American convicted murderer executed by lethal injection by the State of Texas for the murder of 63-year-old businessman John Luttig during a carjacking in 1994, when he was 17.
+He was one of the last juvenile offenders to be executed in the United States.

 Murder of John Luttig

 Beazley, who was then 17, shot Luttig in the head twice in his garage on April 19, 1994, to steal his Mercedes-Benz.
 Beazley also shot at Luttig's wife, but missed.
 She survived the assault by playing dead.
 Beazley carried out the crime with two accomplices, Cedrick and Donald Coleman, who later testified against him.
 Cedrick and Donald Coleman both pleaded guilty to federal carjacking charges and were sentenced to 43.75 and 40 years in prison, respectively.
-They also pleaded guilty to capital murder in state court and each received life terms with parole eligibility after 40 years.
+They also pleaded guilty to capital murder in state court and each received life terms with parole eligibility after 40 years, to run concurrent to their federal sentences.

 John Luttig was the father of United States federal judge J. Michael Luttig.
 During Beazley's appeals to the U.S. Supreme Court, three of the nine justices recused themselves because of their personal ties to Judge Luttig, leaving six justices to review the case.
 Justice Antonin Scalia recused himself because Luttig had clerked for him, while Justices David Souter and Clarence Thomas recused themselves because Luttig had been involved in their confirmations to the Supreme Court.